Dee Regulation Scheme: Flow model

 In order to better manage flow and the substantial abstractions of water from the river, a mathematical model was developed by the University of Lancaster and the Dee Steering Committee to accurately predict when any release of pollutant would reach any of the main abstraction points on the river.
 The principle model flow data was provided from long-term data sets from Manley Hall gauging station which lies just upstream of the long, almost flat, serpentine section of the river path.
 The transit time through this stretch of the river can take several days in low-flow conditions.
-Additional data was obtained from gauges below the major reservoirs and from the sluices at Llyn Tegid.
+Additional data was obtained from gauges below the major reservoirs and from the sluices at Bala Lake.
 With the benefit of frequent data updates and with the addition of data from real incidents together with real-time data from Manley Hall, it has become possible to predict arrival times of pollutants at any one point downstream of Manley Hall within a window of a few minutes at low flows.